 - Room bookings.

 Official University mail must be sent in an official University envelope.
-Outgoing mail from Lismore campus must have a work unit barcode sticker attached to the envelope.
-Outgoing mail from all other locations must have the work unit clearly written or stamped on the envelope prior to being left in the work unit's designated mail tray.
+Outgoing mail should have the work unit clearly written or stamped on the envelope prior to being left in the work unit's designated mail tray.
 Even though envelopes have prepaid postage, they cannot be put in an external mailbox.